1

 Solar Energy and Wind Power Potential in Bangladesh

-While renewable energy’s share in the country’s power mix remains negligibly low, there is massive potential for solar and wind power in electricity generation.
+While renewable energy’s share in the country’s power mix remains negligibly low, there is massive potential for solar and wind energy in Bangladesh.
 A report on the renewables technical capacity found that Bangladesh could deploy up to 156 gigawatts (GW) of utility-scale solar and 150 GW of wind.

 Solar Energy Potential in Bangladesh